What's the best way to play music in the car?

 In this article, we'll discuss the best options for playing music from your phone or other device in the car.
 Hint: USB connection provides the best sound while Bluetooth streaming is the most convenient.
 Get the details below.

 In the old days, it was easy: CD sounds better than cassette.
 And that's all there was to it.
 To get the best sounding music, you'd fumble through your CD wallet and listen to the lucky winner on your car stereo (and you still might).
-Today, we can choose from a wide variety of music sources (smartphone, portable audio players, USB drives, satellite radio tuners, and more), and also from an array of ways for piping the music from your favorite source into your car stereo.
+Today, we can choose from a wide variety of music sources (streaming over your iPhone or Android smartphone, portable audio players, USB drives, satellite radio tuners, and more), and also from an array of ways for piping the music from your favorite source into your car stereo.

 The most common ways to listen to music in the car are: